 bilateral missions and workshops are planned to provide TA coverage to 14-member countries.
 Like the real sector and external sector statistics programs, the GFS program works to share effective, functional guidance on managing people and projects to increase the likelihood that technical developments come to timely fruition.
-These objectives and related milestones related to planned missions and activities are summarized below and detailed in the FY2020 workplan.
+These objectives and related milestones related to planned missions and activities and fiscal framework initiatives in the region.
+The framework adopts the GFS methodology, which produces internationally comparable fiscal data and particularly useful for debt sustainability analysis.
+Cross collaboration and technical support between GFS and PFM programs will ensure that the national CoA and its linkages to the bridge tables derive appropriate GFS that can be used as input into the financial programming framework.
+These efforts in turn will improve and strengthen the compilation of budget documentation and medium term fiscal frameworks aligned to the GFSM 2014 statistical or an equivalent standard.